dext/guides/slack.md

 # Slack guidelines

-This page will acquaint you with how we use Slack in Receipt Bank.
+This page will acquaint you with how we use Slack in Dext.
 It's organised by topic.
 Please read it carefully.

 ## Slack profile